daivatvaishnani/SnakesAndLadders/README.md

 After taking these inputs, you should print all the moves in the form of the current player name followed by a random number between 1 to 6 denoting the die roll and the initial and final position based on the move.
 Format: <player_name> rolled a <dice_value> and moved from <initial_position> to <final_position>

-When someone wins the game, print that the player won the game.
+When someone wins the snakeAndLadderService, print that the player won the snakeAndLadderService.
-Format: <player_name> wins the game
+Format: <player_name> wins the snakeAndLadderService

-### Rules of the game
+### Rules of the snakeAndLadderService

 * The board will have 100 cells numbered from 1 to 100.
-* The game will have a six sided dice numbered from 1 to 6 and will always give a random number on rolling it.
+* The snakeAndLadderService will have a six sided dice numbered from 1 to 6 and will always give a random number on rolling it.
 * Each player has a piece which is initially kept outside the board (i.e., at position 0).
 * Each player rolls the dice when their turn comes.
 * Based on the dice value, the player moves their piece forward that number of cells.
 Ex: If the dice value is 5 and the piece is at position 21, the player will put their piece at position 26 now (21+5).
-* A player wins if it exactly reaches the position 100 and the game ends there.
+* A player wins if it exactly reaches the position 100 and the snakeAndLadderService ends there.
 * After the dice roll, if a piece is supposed to move outside position 100, it does not move.
 * The board also contains some snakes and ladders.
 * Each snake will have its head at some number and its tail at a smaller number.